lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 ### An Interface to XML

-Stubbing a Protocol or Interface is a great way of getting to grips with the problem that you want to Solve.
-It also helps you to crystallise what is important, what details we can ignore to solve the problem that we want.
-It also helps when [considering the requirements that were previously laid out]()
+Stubbing a Protocol or Interface is a great way of getting to grips with the problem that needs to be solved.
+It also helps to determine what is necessary for to implement, as well as the details that can be ignored to solve the problem at hand.
+There is also a bunch of [previously laid out requirements to be considered]()

 In parsing this XML[^hypothetical-xml].
 I've made a few assumptions:

 1. I care about the data contained in Text Nodes.
-3. I need to be able to recursively address Elements within a Tree-like structure.
+2. I need to be able to recursively address Elements within a Tree-like structure.
-4. I need to be able to enumerate Elements of the same name at the same level in the tree.
+3. I need to be able to enumerate Elements of the same name at the same level in the tree.
-5. I don't care about anything else (namespaces, attributes, schemas).
+4. I don't care about anything else (namespaces, attributes, schemas).

 With those assumptions in mind, a Protocol for defining how data can be extracted from a Parsable XML Node can be made: